Screen Printing

 Workshop

-The screen printing workshop at the HfG is equipped with a semi-automatic printing table for DIN A2 format, followed by a manual vacuum printing table for DIN A2 and two manual printing tables for various formats and a textile printing table in winter semester 2022.
-In addition, there is a copying facility designed for large formats, a wash-out basin and a drying cabinet.
+The HfG's screen printing workshop is equipped with a semi-automatic printing table for the DIN A1 format, plus a manual printing vacuum table with the same print size and two further vacuum manual printing tables for the DIN A2 size.
+Three textile printing tables currently measure 60 x 140 cm, and a larger fabric printing table is being planned.
+There is also a copying facility designed for large formats, a wash-out basin and a drying cabinet.

-Courses are offered for undergraduate and graduate students; outside of course times, the workshop is available to students for the realisation of their own projects as well as for artistic and experimental work.
+Courses are offered for undergraduate and postgraduate students.
+Outside of course times, the workshop is available to students for the realization of their own projects as well as for artistic and experimental work.